Why is my child on the SEND register?

 We are fully inclusive on all trips and visits.
 We go to great lengths to ensure that any pupil with a special educational need and/or disability has the necessary adult support or required equipment so that they can take part, this includes school trips and residentials.
 Risk assessments are carried out on all trips and procedures are put in place for all children to participate and their safety is paramount.

-What are statements and Education, Health and Care Plans (EHP)?
+What are Education, Health and Care Plans (EHCP)?

-A statement is a legal document which is produced by the local authority following a 26 week assessment process.
+An EHCP is a legal document which is produced by the local authority following an assessment process.
 It outlines the child’s special educational needs and the support the school needs to put into place to support them.

-An ‘Education, Health, Care Plan’ will replace the statement.
-The document will still outline the child’s special educational needs but will be more child friendly and will be based around the child and their family.
+An ‘Education, Health, Care Plan’ has replaced a statement that used to be issued.
+The change to the documentation still outlines the child’s special educational needs but is now more child friendly and based around the child and their family.

 How will I know if my child needs an Education, Health and Care Plan?